emilycoplin/emilycoplin.github.io/README.md

 My name is Emily Coplin and I am a first year student in the College of Arts and Sciences at Lehigh University.

 I grew up in Newark, New Jersey and I have lived here all my life.
 Although I love New Jersey and my community, I have big dreams to travel the world and explore different cultures and my ultimate goal is to travel to Italy.
 When I am not in school, some of my hobbies include painting and listening to music.
 I also enjoy spending time with my family and friends on the weekends.
+For my first semester at Lehigh, I chose to take Data Journalism because I took a Statistics class in high school, so I wanted to use this knowledge and apply it to writing data stories.

 ## Work Experience!